doofdoofsf/plotTimeSeries/README.md

-          --point_color        The color to draw points in --sunday_point_color The color to draw sunday points in --axis_color         The color to use for the axis --remove_outliers    Automagically remove outlying points?
+          --point_color        The color to draw points in --sunday_point_color The color to draw sunday points in --axis_color         The color to use for the axis --smoothness         How much to smooth the LOESS fit line.
+Float between 0 and 1 --remove_outliers    Automagically remove outlying points?
           --show_gridlines     Show gridlines?